lakshita-03/Projects/README.md

-## **Hi!
+## **Hii!
 I’m Lakshita Rawat from New Delhi, India**

 I am a B.Sc.
-Computer Science (Honors) graduate from Keshav Mahavidyalaya, University of Delhi.
+Computer Science (Honors) student from Keshav Mahavidyalaya, University of Delhi.
 I enjoy exploring data to uncover meaningful insights.
 My interests lie in identifying patterns that can support better decisions and strategies across different domains.

 On my GitHub, you’ll find projects where I experiment with data to uncover insights and tell stories through analytics.
 These projects reflect my learning journey and hands-on experience in working with data.